kroyxt/elp-documentation/docs/faq/README.md

 A large array of knowledge from other disciplines will also be encapsulated.
 The primary decider on what knowledge is encapsulated and isn't will be pertinence of usage for school-age children.
 The aim is to store the fundamental concepts of each of these disciplines, not the entire discipline itself.

-## What is caching and parsing?
+## How is mathematical and scientific information encapsulated?

-An example of caching can be found in the [Draft Proposal](https://www.reddit.com/r/EncapsulatedLanguage/comments/hfvung/when_encapsulation_is_going_too_far_part_ii/) for the numerals currently being developed for the language.
+An example of encapsulation can be found in the [Official Proposal](https://www.reddit.com/r/EncapsulatedLanguage/comments/hvmhsr/official_proposal_vote_to_officialise_the_numeral/) for the numerals.
 The numerals have the following information cached within them:
 - 3x multiplication table (Any numeral that consists of three strokes belongs to the 3x multiplication table)
 - 4x multiplication table (Any numeral that contains only horizontal bars belongs to the 4x multiplication table)
 - All numerals representing a number greater than 4 are built from the numerals 1, 2, 3, or 4.